GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

-The collected data are intended for:
+The collected data is intended for:

-- The Seller
+- The Seller;

-- All providers whose involvement is required for carrying out the processing mentioned above
+- All providers whose involvement is required for carrying out the processing mentioned above;

 -The Serre Chevalier Office of Tourism, commercial partners of the Seller and affiliated companies (Groupe Compagnie des Alpes), if the Client has granted consent.